Online entries

 You won’t put your draw information into Lucky Draw Plus.
 Instead, you should set out this information on your own site.
 It could be

-on a page on your website or belong
+on a page on your website or blog

 a social media post